Oil: WTI, still falling, close to $70 a barrel

 For Edward Moya, of Oanda, the market remains obsessed with the weakening of supply, with the approach of a possible recession.

-Far from being enthusiastic, as initially imagined, about the easing of health restrictions in China, traders see the risk of “a congestion of the Chinese health system”, according to the analyst, which would affect the activity economy and oil demand.
+Far from being enthusiastic, as initially imagined, regarding the easing of health restrictions in China, traders see the risk of “a congestion of the Chinese health system”, according to the analyst, which would affect the activity economy and oil demand.

 For Matt Smith, the market is not only concerned with the demand for crude, but also for refined products.